Nora Arnezeder

 Nora Arnezeder (born 8 May 1989) is a French actress.
-She is known for her roles in the science fiction thriller film Tides (2021), the zombie heist film Army of the Dead (2021) and IFC's assassin thriller American Star.
+She is known for her roles in the science fiction thriller film Tides (2021), the zombie heist film Army of the Dead (2021) and IFC's assassin thriller American Star (2024).

 Early life

-Arnezeder was born in Paris, France.
+Nora Arnezeder was born on 8 May 1989 in Paris, France.
 Her father Wolfgang Arnezeder is Austrian and Catholic, her mother, Piera Schinasi, is a Jewish Egyptian of Sephardic Jewish descent.
 While she was in high school, Arnezeder studied acting, dancing and singing at the drama school of Cours Florent.